 Children need a certain amount of stability in their lives.
 If you are concerned, you should consult an attorney in your state.

 State laws vary widely by state, and family courts want to be fair to both parents.

 They also want what is best for the child.
-The important thing is that you provide a safe living environment and make sure your child is getting an education.
+The important thing is that you provide your child a safe living environment and make sure your child is getting an education.

 This won’t be so hard to do if you are living in one place.
 But if you are traveling across state lines or living an otherwise nomadic lifestyle, it could get a little tricky in the eyes of the court.